Pablo López (baseball)

 Pablo José López Serra (born March 7, 1996) is a Venezuelan professional baseball pitcher for the Minnesota Twins of Major League Baseball (MLB).
-He made his MLB debut in 2018 with the Miami Marlins.
-In the 2023 offseason, he was traded to the Twins.
+He has previously played in MLB for the Miami Marlins.
+López made his MLB debut in 2018 and was an All-Star in 2023.

 Early life

-López was raised in Venezuela by his father, Danny, and his mother, Agnedis, both of whom were doctors.
-López graduated high school at age 16, where he became fluent in English, Italian and Portuguese, and was then accepted into medical school.
+López was raised in Venezuela.
+Both his parents were doctors.
+His mother died in a car crash when he was 11 years old.
+López graduated high school at age 16, where he became fluent in English, Italian and Portuguese and was then accepted into medical school.
 Around the same time, he received a contract offer from the Seattle Mariners.
 He chose to pursue baseball instead of a medical career, to mixed reactions from his family.

 Career

 Seattle Mariners

-López signed with the Seattle Mariners as an international free agent in July 2012.
+López signed with the Seattle Mariners as an international free agent in July 2012 for $280,000.
 He made his professional debut in 2013 with the VSL Mariners and spent the whole season there, going 7–1 with a 2.57 ERA in 12 starts.
 He missed all of 2014 after undergoing Tommy John surgery.
 He returned in 2015 with the AZL Mariners, going 2–1 with a 3.13 ERA in 37 1/3 innings pitched.
-He spent 2016 with the Clinton LumberKings where was compiled a 7–1 record, 2.13 ERA, and 0.91 WHIP in 17 games (13 starts), and he began 2017 with the Modesto Nuts.
+He spent 2016 with the Clinton LumberKings, where was compiled a 7–1 record, 2.13 ERA, and 0.91 WHIP in 17 games (13 starts), and he began 2017 with the Modesto Nuts.